misteralex/Debianinux/README.md

 ## License

-This example as well as Debianinux and the related documentation are free software; you can redistribute it and/or modify it under the terms of the GNU GFDL License as published by the Free Software Foundation.
+These example as well as Debianinux and the related documentation are free software; you can redistribute it and/or modify it under the terms of the GNU GFDL License as published by the Free Software Foundation.

 ## Contribution
 Copyright AF 2014